MGX-metagenomics/web-documentation/content/docs/custom_pipelines/index.md

 </center>

-The `ReadCSF` node is used to obtained metagenome sequence data from within MGX; it has one input and needs to be connected to the `GetMGXJob` node.
+The `ReadCSF` node obtains metagenome sequence data from within MGX; it has one input and needs to be connected to the `GetMGXJob` node.

 Figure (below) shows a minimal example of a Conveyor-based pipeline for use within the MGX framework.
 Once executed, the pipeline would set the _**discard**_ flag for all sequences.